BBloggsbott/mlclubsastra/README.md

 # mlclubsastra
-The code for the mlclub@sastra site: https://mlclubsastra.herokuapp.com/
+The code for the [Machine Learning Club](https://mlclubsastra.herokuapp.com/) at SASTRA.

 To run, Clone this repo and execute the following commands:
 ```